kristinemlarson/GPSseismology/README.md

 There is an ascii dump as well as the original SAC files.

-Questions regarding the analysis should be sent to Andria Bilich at NOAA.
+All Questions regarding the analysis or file formats should be sent to Andria Bilich at NOAA.

+I have also included some Tokachi-Oki files here that I found on my laptop.

 Best regards,
 Kristine M. Larson